island-is/island.is/apps/system-e2e/README.md

 you can use `page.route` to catch the back-end call and either modify the request/response or return something custom.

-For example, if you want to simulate a GraphQL error from user-profile you could add the following to your test case (`test(...)`) or `test.beforeAll`/`test.beforeEach`:
+For example, if you want to simulate a GraphQL error from user-profile, you could add the following to your test case (`test(...)`) or `test.beforeAll`/`test.beforeEach`:

 ```jsx